 The 1978 Labor-Management Cooperation Act authorizes and directs FMCS to encourage and support joint labor-management committees "established for the purpose of improving labor-management relationships, job security and organizational effectiveness, enhancing economic development, or involving workers in decisions affecting their jobs, including improving communication with respect to subjects of mutual interest and concern."
-This initiative is included in FMCS' annual appropriation, and grants are distributed to encourage such committees to develop innovative joint approaches to workplace problems.
+FMCS is not able to award grants every year due to funding constraints and looks forward to being able to award \$1,000,000 or more in grants in 2024.